web2solutions/Jumentix/README.md

 ### Request data workflow through the architecture's components

-Request Handler -> Controller -> Domain Service -> Domain Use Case -> Data Repository -> Data Adapter -> DBClient
+Request Handler -> Controller -> Domain Service -> Domain Use Case -> Data Repository -> Data Adapter

 ### Response data workflow through the architecture's components

-Request Handler <- Controller <- Domain Service <- Domain Use Case <- Data Repository <- Data Adapter <- DBClient
+Request Handler <- Controller <- Domain Service <- Domain Use Case <- Data Repository <- Data Adapter

 ### Main components and their responsibility scope

-#### 1.`Request Handlers`
+#### 1.`HTTP Request Handlers`

-It is the entry point in a request to the service.
+It is the entry point in a `HTTP` request made to the service.

 `It is a infrastructure's component.`

-It performs params, body, url and access permission validations against the incoming request, using the associated OAS specification for each end point.
+It composes a `Domain Event` using it income parameters such as `body` and `headers`.
+The domain event is passed to the `Controller` by calling an associated method.

 It may offers adapters for different outside service interfaces: